-Two Colombians died by euthanasia without suffering terminal illnesses despite tedious legal battles.
+Two Colombians died by euthanasia without suffering terminal illnesses after tedious legal battles.

 “We reached the goal for patients like me, who aren’t terminal but degenerative, to win this battle, a battle that opens the doors for the other patients who come after me and who right now want a dignified death,” Victor Escobar, 60, said in a video message.

 He suffered from end-stage chronic obstructive pulmonary disease.
 The disease was diagnosed in 2015.
 It greatly diminished his quality of life and suffered from a number of other conditions, such as hemiplegia or diabetes.